-I am a retired zoologist who is now a professional animal behavior consultant and published author.
-Enhancing the human-animal bond and conservation are two of my passions.
+I am a retired zoologist, a professional animal behavior consultant, and published author.
+Enhancing the human-animal bond and supporting conservation are two of my greatest passions.
 I am also an Intuitive Empath and energy healing practitioner.
-I blend science, energy, and spiritual truths into my art, writing, and behavioral consulting.
-I love to inspire and educate animal and nature lovers of all ages through my writing and art.
+I blend science, energy, and universal spiritual truths into my art, writing, and behavioral consulting.
+I love to inspire and educate animal and nature lovers of all ages through writing and art.

 I leave these powerful words of wisdom with you today:

 Touch the earth, love the earth, her plains, her valleys, her hills, and her seas; rest your spirit in her solitary places.
 For the gifts of life are the earth’s and they are given to all, and they are the songs of birds at daybreak, Orion and the Bear, and the dawn seen over the ocean from the beach.